OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: Discussions

-\section{Understanding the Task Vector}
+\subsection{Understanding the Task Vector}

-WUDI Merging~\cite{cheng2025whoever} substitutes the transpose of the task vector $\boldsymbol{\tau}_{l}$ for the input vector $\boldsymbol{x}_{l}$.
+WUDI Merging~\citep{cheng2025whoever} substitutes the transpose of the task vector $\boldsymbol{\tau}$ for the input $\boldsymbol{x}$.
 We reconsider the update process of the task vector, which can be formulated as follows:

-where $\boldsymbol{\tau}_{l}^k$ denotes the task vector of neuron $k$ in linear layer $l$, and $\boldsymbol{\theta}^{t-1}_{l,k}$ represents the parameters of neuron $k$ in linear layer $l$ at time $t-1$.
-Each neuron in the linear layer can be interpreted as a weighted sum of input vectors across training iterations, with gradients serving as coefficients.
+where $\boldsymbol{\tau}_{i,l}$ denotes the task vector of task $i$ in linear layer $l$, and $\boldsymbol{\theta}^{t-1}_{i,l}$ represents the parameters of task $i$ in linear layer $l$ at time $t-1$.
+Each parameter in the linear layer can be interpreted as a weighted sum of input vectors across training iterations, with gradients serving as coefficients.